kushaldas/lym/docs/processes.md

 In simple words, load average means the average time any process has to wait to get access tot the CPU (or other resources), in idle state the load average is 0.
-This information is a quick way to learn about the system,  if the system is slow to respond, just looking at the load-average, and then rest of the top ouput should be a good starting point.
+This information is a quick way to learn about the system,  if the system is slow to respond, just looking at the load-average, and then rest of the top output should be a good starting point.

 ### htop tool